 A valid passport for at least six months is required.
 Usually a visa is not required as long as the traveler’s visit is not more than 21 days and he or she can produce a valid return ticket or ticket for the next destination.
 Visitors are advised to check with the Philippine embassy or consulate in their country of origin for more information regarding the necessary immigration requirements.

 You take a short ride from Ninoy Aquino International Airport to Panglao International Airport for 1 hour & 10 min.
 If you choose Mactan International Airport, take a ferry boat from Cebu seaport to Tagbilaran seaport for 1 hr. and 30 minutes.
 Then you’re off to the resort in 5 minutes from Panglao International Airport or 25 minutes from Tagbilaran seaport.
-We take care of your transfer free of charge from Panglao International Airport or Tagbilaran seaport to the resort and going back to Panglao International Airport or Tagbilaran seaport on departure.
+We take care of your transfer free of charge from Panglao International Airport to the resort and going back to Panglao International Airport on departure.